Haixing-Hu/js-common-decorator/README.md

 domain objects obtained from a server using the `GET` method, and the object should conform to the `Page` class definition.
-This class method returns a new `Page` object, with the `content` property being the result of `createArray(page.content, true)`, and the other properties matching those of the `page` object.
+This class method returns a new `Page` object, with the `content` property being the result of `createArray(page.content, options)`, and the other properties matching those of the `page` object.
 If `page` is not a valid `Page` object, it returns `null`.

 #### <span id="model-isNullishOrEmpty">Class method: Class.isNullishOrEmpty(obj)</span>